Bike Touring 101

 - Water scarcity is a problem

-Fully Loaded Touring
+Fully Loaded Bicycle Touring

-This is the most common type of bike touring, and is also known as self-supported bike touring.
+This is the most common type of bike touring and is also known as self-supported bike touring.

 To avoid cursing yourself while climbing a hill; choose your gear wisely, pack only what you need and then add some extra items for comfort.
-I have seen people carry their closet with them.
+I have seen people carry their closets with them.
 Sadly, I carry a full kitchen.

-Advantages of fully loaded bike touring:
+Advantages of fully loaded bike touring

 - Food, water, and major repairs are the only expenses